di-unipi-socc/TosKeriser/data/examples/sockshop/README.md

 </div>

 ### Sockshop application described with `tosKer`
-The architecture described with `tosKer.
+The architecture described with `tosKer`.

 <div style="text-align:center">